 Recent NAD Action Highlights

 - Ongoing advocacy with the FCC to issue rules to improve caption quality and to improve monitoring and enforcement of the closed captioning rules.
+The FCC recently enacted quality standards for closed captioning.

 - Ongoing advocacy with the FCC to abolish certain TV closed captioning exemptions such as for late-night programming.